 To notice poor ovarian reserve is quite tricky and is not self-diagnosable as there are not many noticeable symptoms.
 It is possible to experience the following symptoms:

 Once it is found that a woman has a low ovarian reserve, it must be noted that there is no treatment or medication to increase the number of eggs.
 Usually, the next step is to reserve the eggs.
 If you are concerned about achieving pregnancy when you are indicating poor ovarian reserve, then do not worry, as it is still possible.
-Dr. Manish Banker, Ahmedabad, says that It is even possible to get pregnant with your eggs after undergoing treatment.
-Once again, your chances increase if you visit the doctor for an early diagnosis.
+Dr Manish of Banker IVF centre in Ahmedabad says that it is even possible to get pregnant with your eggs after undergoing treatment.
+Once again, your chances increase if you visit the fertility doctor for an early diagnosis.
 If the person opts to visit the doctor for an early diagnosis, she can freeze her eggs and thaw them at the time of conceiving.
-Using proper stimulation protocols in IVF, one can have a chance of having a pregnancy with their own eggs.
+Using proper stimulation protocols in IVF, one can have a chance of having a pregnancy with their eggs.
 Elderly women can also opt for advanced genetic testing like PGT-A on their embryos so that they have a better chance of conceiving.
 Another treatment would be to use donor eggs to achieve pregnancy.
-Donor treatments involve IVF, where the egg is taken from a registered donor, and embryos are formed using male sperms and these embryos will be implanted in the woman’s uterus.
-The treatment completely depends on the intensity of the patient’s situation and her plans and so it is important to talk to your doctor about all available options and their implications on you and your body.
+Donor treatments involve IVF, where the egg is taken from a registered donor, and embryos are formed using male sperm and these embryos will be implanted in the woman’s uterus.
+The treatment completely depends on the intensity of the patient’s situation and her plans and so it is important to talk to your doctor about all available options and their implications for you and your body.

 Subscribe to our emailer to receive new content as soon as they are available